The-Sudan-Conflict

 Economic Factors

 Economic disparities and resource competition have exacerbated the Sudan Conflict.
 Disputes over resource-rich regions like Abyei have fueled animosities between the North and the South.
 Economic mismanagement, corruption, and unequal resource distribution have contributed to a sense of deprivation among various ethnic and regional groups, further intensifying the conflict.
-This has led to the South Sudan food crisis.

 Related post: Is Sudan a Rich or Poor Country?